-- a completed Professional Review application form (using the standard proforma) including a passport-sized photograph - copies of your relevant academic qualification certificates, authenticated by your line manager or mentor and/or a certificate confirming completion of an approved graduate training or professional development scheme, - a full CV, describing your education, positions held and experience to date, - an organisational chart showing where you fit within your employing organisation, including key responsibilities and reporting lines, - a Project Synopsis, of no more than 1,200 words describing up to three projects that demonstrate the breadth and depth of your competence relative to the Technical and Professional skill units to the competence level that you have claimed in your portfolio.
+- 3.1 To demonstrate that your competence satisfies the qualification requirements, you must prepare a Portfolio of Evidence using the standard template and pro-forma Submission dates are given on the TPP website Transport Planning Professional | CIHT - 3.2 You must submit your Portfolio together with a completed Professional Review Application form.
+Your Portfolio of Evidence will be sent to the reviewers and the application form is for internal processing. - 3.3 Your Portfolio must include: - copies of your relevant academic qualification certificates, authenticated by your line manager or mentor and/or a certificate confirming completion of an approved graduate training or professional development scheme, - a full CV, describing your education, positions held and experience to date, - an organisational chart showing where you fit within your employing organisation, including key responsibilities and reporting lines, - a Project Synopsis, of no more than 1,200 words describing up to three projects that demonstrate the breadth and depth of your competence relative to the Technical and Professional skill units to the competence level that you have claimed in your portfolio.
 The term "project" can refer to a discrete task within a larger project.
 The synopsis or, more likely, one of the projects within the synopsis, will form the basis of a 10 minute presentation made by you at the beginning of your Professional Review interview, - completed Competence Record Forms (CRFs) for each of the Professional and Technical Skill Units (using the standard pro-forma).
 You should use these to demonstrate, concisely, your competence at the appropriate level.
-The main text of each CRF should not exceed 500 words, - a CPD record showing that you have undertaken a minimum of 25 hours of CPD a year for at least two years prior to the year during which you are making your submission.
-The record should be authenticated and signed by a line manager or sponsor,
+The word limit for each CRF is 500 words +/- 10%, - a CPD record showing that you have undertaken a minimum of 25 hours of CPD a year for at least two years prior to the year during which you are making your submission.